Dolmabahce Palace Harem Section Entry Ticket

 Free with Istanbul E-pass

-Istanbul E-pass includes Dolmabahce Palace Harem Section with English speaking Professional Guide.
+Istanbul E-pass includes Dolmabahce Palace Harem Section Entry Ticket.
 For details, please check "Hours & Meeting."

-Dolmabahce Palace Harem Section can be visited with Dolmabahce Palace Tour
+Dolmabahce Palace Harem Section can be visited with Dolmabahce Palace Ticket

-The audio guide is also available in Russian, Spanish, Arabic, German, French, Italian, Ukrainian, Bulgarian, Greek, Dutch, Persian, Japanese, Chinese, Korean, Hindi, and Urdu languages provided by Istanbul E-pass live guide.
+The audio guide is available in English, Russian, Spanish, Arabic, German, French, Italian, Ukrainian, Bulgarian, Greek, Dutch, Persian, Japanese, Chinese, Korean, Hindi, and Urdu languages provided by the Istanbul E-pass live guide.

 Dolmabahce Palace Harem Section